PLK (rapper)

-Mathieu Claude Daniel Pruski ([matjø klod danjɛl pʁyski], [ˈpruskʲi]; born 15 April 1997) better known by the stage name PLK (acronym for Polak), is a French rapper of Polish descent.
-His father is Polish with his grandfather immigrating from Poland to France in World War II.
-His mother is Corsican.
-Pruski grew up in 14e arrondissement in Paris.
+Mathieu Claude Daniel Pruski ([matjø klod danjɛl pʁyski], [ˈpruskʲi]; born 15 April 1997) better known by the stage name PLK (acronym for Polak), is a French rapper of Polish and Corsican descent.
+He is Polish on his father's side, and it was his paternal grandfather who fled to France during World War II to escape German oppression.
+As he mentions in his EP 2069, in the song Décembre: "From Paris all the way to Warsaw (Huh?), Grandpa had run away (Yeah)".
+His mother is from Ajaccio, Corsica.
+Pruski grew up in 14th arrondissement of Paris.
 He started writing lyrics when he was nine and composing when he was 13.
 Being called "mini Polak", he adopted Polak (PLK) as his artistic name to emphasize his Polish roots.
 At 14, he was part of the formation La Confrérie alongside Ormaz and Zeu.
 He later became a member of the formation Panama Bende a band formed by seven young artists from Paris together releasing the EP Bende Mafia in 2016 and the album ADN in 2017.